QLoRa: Fine-Tune a Large Language Model on Your GPU

 4-bit NormalFloat quantization: This is a method that improves upon quantile quantization.
 It ensures an equal number of values in each quantization bin.
 This avoids computational issues and errors for outlier values.

-Double quantization: The authors of QLoRa define it as follows: “the process of quantizing the quantization constants for additional memory savings.”
+Double quantization: The authors of QLoRA define it as follows: “the process of quantizing the quantization constants for additional memory savings.”

 Paging with unified memory: It relies on the NVIDIA Unified Memory feature and automatically handles page-to-page transfers between the CPU and GPU.
 It ensures error-free GPU processing, especially in situations where the GPU may run out of memory.

-Fine-tuning a GPT model with QLoRa
+Fine-tuning a GPT model with QLoRA

 All the following code can run on a free instance of Google Colab.
 You can try it using the notebook #2 that you will find here:

-Hardware requirements for QLoRa:
+Hardware requirements for QLoRA:

 The GPU cards with 24 GB are getting quite cheap, for instance, the PNY GeForce RTX 3090 24 GB, or if you have a bigger budget, the PNY GeForce RTX 4090 24GB is still affordable for a card of this size.